 Made famous by the iconic Bruce Springsteen song, the ‘Streets of Philadelphia’, Philadelphia is a destination rich in American history and culture.

 When food comes to mind in the City of Brotherly Love, everyone thinks of the famous Philly cheesesteak: sautéed beef and onions, melted cheese, all on a soft long bread roll.
-Delicious!
-Everybody has an opinion about where to get the best one, but for me, Pat’s is the best – end of story.
+Most Philadelphians have a strong opinion about where to get the best one, but for me, it’s Pat’s — job done.

-For a slightly more up-market culinary experience, another one of my favourites is the top-rated steakhouse in Philly, Barclay Prime – home to the famous $100 cheesesteak!
+For a slightly more upscale carnivorous culinary experience, head to Barclay Prime — one of the top-rated steakhouses in Philly.
+It’s home to the famous $100 cheesesteak!

 The Reading Terminal Market is the best place in the city to grab lunch or buy some unique gifts or souvenirs.
 With vendors selling homewares, books and handicrafts, ethnic groceries, dairy and cheeses, seafood, deli meats, baked goods and candy, you could spend a whole day wandering around the stalls and still not see everything.

+Philadelphia has a rich history to explore.
 Many visitors go to Old City during the day to see iconic landmarks like Independence Hall.
-Independence Hall is one of the most important American heritage sites.
-It was the place of both the signing of the Declaration of Independence and the drafting of the Constitution.
+It’s one of the most important of America’s heritage sites.
+It was the location for the signing of the Declaration of Independence and the drafting of the Constitution.

 Do you have any tips to add to this insider’s guide to Philadelphia?
-We would love to hear your tips.
-Please leave us a comment.
+We would love to hear from you.
+Please leave a comment below.